 How many programmable options do you want?
 Are you fine with cleaning the device, or should you get one with a self-cleaning option?

-In case you’d like to check out something that’s hands off, we’ve curated a list of the best automatic espresso machines.
+If you don’t feel like spending this much money there are some great espresso machines under $500, and in case you’d like to check out something that’s completely hands-off, we’ve curated a list of the best automatic espresso machines.